Commando (video game): Accolades

 Computer Gamer magazine's Game of the Year Awards gave the original arcade version of Commando the award for best coin-op game of the year, beating Paperboy and Marble Madness.
-After being ported to home computers, Commando was voted best arcade-style game of the year at the 1986 Golden Joystick Awards, and won the award for best shoot 'em up game of the year according to readers of Crash magazine.
-In 1996, GamesMaster rated the game 57th on their "Top 100 Games of All Time."
+After being ported to home computers, Commando was voted best arcade-style game of the year at the 1986 Golden Joystick Awards, and won the award for best shoot 'em up game of the year, according to readers of Crash magazine.
+In 1996, GamesMaster ranked the game 57th on its list of the "Top 100 Games of All Time."

 Legacy

-Impact

 Commando was a highly influential game, popularizing the run-and-gun shooter genre along with military shooter themes.
 It led to run-and-gun games becoming the dominant style of shoot 'em up during the late 1980s to early 1990s, when Your Sinclair called Commando "the great grand-daddy of the modern shoot 'em up" genre.
 It has also been credited as the "product that shot" Capcom to "8-bit silicon stardom" in 1985, "closely followed by" Ghosts 'n Goblins.

 Commando spawned numerous clones following its release.
 Home computer clones and imitators released later the same year include Who Dares Wins and Rambo.
 The most successful Commando imitator was SNK's arcade hit Ikari Warriors (1986), which spawned two sequels.
 The run-and-gun shooter format of Commando was also adapted into a side-scrolling format by Konami's Green Beret (Rush'n Attack) later the same year.